goodclarity/goodclarity-covenant/covenant.md

 TOWARDS MYSELF
 --------------

-I'm human.
-I'm not perfect.
-And it's ok.
+I am human.
+I am not perfect.
+And it is ok.
 Really.
 I laugh about myself.
 I strive to see my flaws and do my best to correct them.

-I will hold my opinion on things I don't know.
+I will hold my opinion on things I do not know.

-I will not cover my head when witnessing for Compassionate Humanism, unless as strictly and minimally necessary to protect myself from cold.
+A covered head is not suitable for witnessing for the Covenant, unless as strictly and minimally necessary to protect myself from cold.

 I will study how my mind can be manipulated and succumb to biases.

 If I need to diminish someone I am doing it wrong